bakedziti420/tdd-and-mocha/readme.md

 end
 ```

-We will specing-out or `describe` our `Dog`.
-A `describe` block is commonly used to split up a set of tests into sections about a certain set of tests will be focused on.
+We will spec-out or `describe` our `Dog`.
+A `describe` block is commonly used to split up a set of tests into sections with a specific focus.

 Now let's run `rspec`.
 What happened?
 Does the file it's require exist?